18 POWER OUTAGE SAFETY TIPS AND SOLUTIONS FOR SMALL BUSINESSES

 Many electrical companies will be able to provide this emergency service.
 You could just make enquiries in your localities and get the appropriate emergency lines.

-3. Enable your employees to work from home
+4. Enable your employees to work from home

-If your work is office based, you may be able to continue work remotely somewhere that isn’t affected by the power cut.
+If your work is office-based, you may be able to continue work remotely somewhere that isn’t affected by the power cut.

 This could require you to have all files backed up on the cloud.
-However, if your data is all on local machines or a local server, it could make this a little more difficult.
+However, if your data are all on local machines or a local server, it could make this a little more difficult.
 Enabling your company to work remotely can be a way of coping through many disasters.

-4. Set up a UPS
+7. Set up a UPS

 A UPS (uninterruptable power supply) may allow your computers to continue running for a limited time after a power cut occurs.

-5. Invest in a backup power source
+8. Invest in a backup power source

 Another option to deal with a power outage could be to invest in your own backup power source.
 You could switch to it permanently in the event of an emergency.
-Examples are petrol and solar generators.

-This could allow vital machinery such as refrigerators and servers to keep running in the event of a power cut.
+However, it should be able to power your vital machinery such as refrigerators and servers to keep running in the event of a power cut.

-There are many different power generators that you can look into.
+There are many different power generators that you can also look into.
 However, if you choose to use petrol generators, make sure the area is well ventilated.

 Do not plug generators into power outlets directly, it’s advisable to use some form of stabilizers or surge.
 Do not also use a generator when it’s wet and never refuel when it’s so hot.